 Did you provide any resources to parents, families, or kids for your program?

-We gave each kid who attended a gift bag that included some fun VBS swag items (glasses, stick-on tattoos), a glow stick, and a flyer about our kids’ ministry.
+To give the event a special touch, we gave each kid who attended a gift bag that included some fun backyard VBS swag items (glasses, stick-on tattoos), a glow stick, and a flyer about our kids’ ministry.
 We also put in a parent resource sheet so that the parents could reinforce what they learned at VBS at home.

 How did you promote or market your program?